 Formerly located outside the city in the Merion home of late collector Albert Barnes’, and moved to Philadelphia in 2012, The Barnes Foundation boasts more than 2,500 objects, including 800 paintings, most of which are works by impressionist, post-impressionist, and early modern masters.
 While the interior space replicates the original museum’s picture-packed walls, its exterior is a tranquil, contemporary marvel, meriting a visit on its own.
-Every Friday, bars open and a musical performance takes place in the indoor-outdoor courtyard, which stays open until 10 p.m.
-(Tickets, available on site, are $10, or free with museum admission.)
+On Fridays, bars open and a musical performance takes place in the indoor-outdoor courtyard, which stays open until 10 p.m.

 Just over a half mile away down the lovely Benjamin Franklin Parkway, the Philadelphia Museum of Art also keeps its doors open late Friday nights.
-While, like The Barnes Foundation, the museum certainly merits a full (or several) day’s visit, we wouldn’t blame you for taking advantage of Art After 5, during which emerging jazz (or eclectic international on the month’s first Friday) artists set the scene while Starr Events serves light eats and drinks from 5-8:45 p.m.
-(Performances are free with admission.)
-Enjoy the same extended hours, relax at The Terrace Bar, and explore the museum on Pay-What-You-Wish Wednesday nights, when mini-film festivals, “Make Stuff” workshops, yoga sessions, and other creative “Happenings” take place.
+While, like The Barnes Foundation, the museum certainly merits a full (or several) day’s visit, we wouldn’t blame you for taking advantage of Friday night’s at the Philadelphia Museum, during which emerging artists set the scene while you enjoy tapas and drinks from 5-8:45 p.m.
+(Tickets are $18 for adults.)
+Enjoy the same extended hours, relax at the bar, and explore the museum on Pay-What-You-Wish Wednesday nights, when mini-film festivals, “Make Stuff” workshops, yoga sessions, and other creative “Happenings” take place.

 There are plenty of options for gallery hoppers all around town in neighborhoods like Northern Liberties, but on the First Friday of each month, the art-thirsty make a beeline for Old City, where galleries open their doors—and a few bottles—from 5-9 p.m.
 The galleries are mostly concentrated between Front and Third, and Market and Vine Streets.
 Take a break for FringeArts’ Park After Dark, free First Friday performances (through September 6) located across from the organization’s future home on the waterfront.